 constipation

-liver problems
+abmormal liver tests (increased transaminases)

+yellowing of the skin and the whites of the eyes (jaundice)

 Reporting of side effects

 If you get any side effects, talk to your doctor or, pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects you can help provide more information on the safety of this medicine.